osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 - create a note;
 - view all notes as a list in [My Places](/osmand/personal/myplaces);
+- show the specific note on the map;
+- rename a note in My Places;
 - show all notes [on the map](/osmand/map/configure-map-menu#map-data-layers);
 - play the note;
 - add to the [GPX file](/osmand/plugins/trip-recording#gpx-file-details);